 - Anti-Villain: Invoked by Albert Speer in his self-portrayal, and played straight in this miniseries.
 As You Know the 'anti-Nazi' attitudes which he claimed to have had during the war never manifested themselves until his capture, until which point he had only ever been a loyal and active Nazi. note

 - Armor-Piercing Question: Robert Jackson considers quitting, prompting his assistant to ask him "Does Herman Göring actually believe in his ideals more than you believe in yours?"

-- The Atoner: Hans Frank and Albert Speer.
+- The Atoner: Invoked by Hans Frank and Albert Speer.

 - Robert Ley hangs himself in his cell before the beginning of the trial.

 - Hermann Göring swallows cyanide before the executions start.

 Nikitchenko: You would allow a man such as Ernst Kaltenbrunner, responsible for the Gestapo, concentration camps, for killing millions of innocent people, to stand before a court of law and declare himself not guilty?Jackson: That is precisely what we would allow.

 Jackson: Witness, there is evidence before this court that nearly 10 million people have been exterminated-murdered in cold blood.
 You mean to say that you did not, and in your opinion Hitler did not, know what took place in the concentration camps?Göring: Ja.